-Theoretically, the temperature measuring circuit can measure temperatures from $-128^{\circ}\text{C}$ to $+127^{\circ}\text{C}$ with a resolution of 0.25°C. However, temperatures outside $T_A$ are outside the guaranteed operating temperature range of the device.
-Temperature measurement from $-128^{\circ}\text{C}$ to $+127^{\circ}\text{C}$ is possible using an external sensor.
+Theoretically, the temperature measuring circuit can measure temperatures from -128° C to $+127^{\circ}$ C with a resolution of 0.25°C. However, temperatures outside T_A are outside the guaranteed operating temperature range of the device.
+Temperature measurement from -128° C to $+127^{\circ}$ C is possible using an external sensor.

 Temperature measurement is initiated by three methods.
 The first method is applicable when the part is in single-channel measurement mode.
 The temperature is measured 16 times and internally averaged to reduce noise.
 In single-channel mode, the part is continuously monitoring the selected channel, i.e., as soon as one measurement is taken another one is started on the same channel.
-The total time to measure a temperature channel with the ADC operating at slow speed is typically 11.4 ms (712 $\mu s \times 16$ ) for the internal temperature sensor and 24.22 ms (1.51 ms $\times$ 16) for the external temperature sensor.
+The total time to measure a temperature channel with the ADC operating at slow speed is typically 11.4 ms $(712 \ \mu s \times 16)$ for the internal temperature sensor and 24.22 ms $(1.51 \text{ ms} \times 16)$ for the external temperature sensor.
 The new temperature value is stored in two 8-bit registers and is ready for reading by the I2C or SPI interface.
 The user has the option of disabling the averaging by setting Bit 5 in the Control Configuration 2 register (Address 19h).
-The ADT7518 defaults on power-up with averaging enabled.
+The ADT7516/ ADT7517/ADT7519 default on power-up with averaging enabled.

 The second method is applicable when the part is in round robin measurement mode.
 The part measures both the internal and external temperature sensors as it cycles through all possible measurement channels.
 The two temperature channels are measured each time the part runs a round robin sequence.
-In round robin mode, the part continuously measures all channels.
+In round robin mode, the part is continuously measuring all channels.
 Temperature measurement is also initiated after every read or write to the part when the part is in either single-channel measurement mode or round robin measurement mode.

-Once serial communication has started, any conversion in progress is stopped and the ADC is reset.
-Conversion starts again immediately after the serial communication has finished.
-The temperature measurement proceeds normally as described in the preceding section.
+Once serial communication has started, any conversion in progress stops and the ADC resets.
+Conversion restarts immediately after the serial communication has finished.
+The temperature measurement proceeds normally as described above.